You feel alone. Your marriage is hurting….really hurting.

 Lord, let the creative power of Your Word transform me.
 Give me a teachable spirit to learn from gifted teachers about the subject of marriage.
 Help me face the four Abominable As in marriage with knowledge, wisdom, actions, and tenacity.
 Lord give me the courage to ask for help and to look at my own shortcomings.
 And most importantly, give me the strength for the journey.

-This week, our church’s marriage ministry is hosting a Valentine Dance to honor ten years of God’s faithfulness in ministry.
+Our church’s marriage ministry hosts a yearly Valentine Dance.
 We will dance and laugh together.
 We will celebrate!
 There will be couples on that dance floor gazing into each other’s eyes to the tune of Nat King Cole’s romantic hit, Unforgettable, who once held divorce papers in their hands.
-There will be couples who faced the Four Abominable A’s of Marriage who are now leading others in marriage ministry, and reflecting God’s love to their family and community.
+There will be couples who faced one of the Four Abominable A’s of Marriage who are now leading others in marriage ministry, and reflecting God’s love to their family and community.
 If you were to meet them, and I wish you could, they would offer you hope and their fervent prayers as you engage in the battle against the Demon of Divorce.
 They would not offer guarantees but encourage you to rely on God’s strength.
-They would also tell you that engaing in the battle against Divorce was worth it.
+They would also tell you that engaging in the battle against Divorce was worth it.

 My dearest friend, I am praying for you and your marriage.